top of page

-You don't have to live with GAD, while it is a common and potentially debilitating condition, there are many effective treatments available that can help people with this condition manage their symptoms and lead fulfilling lives.
-What are the symptoms of Generalized Anxiety Disorder?
+You don't have to live with GAD, although it is a common and potentially debilitating condition, there are several treatments available that can help with this condition manage their symptoms and lead fulfilling lives.

 How common is generalized anxiety disorder?

-If you don't deal with generalized anxiety disorder, it can have a negative impact on your overall well-being.
-Without treatment, symptoms of generalized anxiety disorder can continue and even worsen over time.
-This can lead to difficulties with daily functioning and a decreased quality of life.
+If you GAD is left untreated, it can have a negative impact on your overall well-being.
+Without treatment, symptoms of GAD can remain or even get worse.
+This can lead to a decreased quality of life.
 It can also lead to other mental health conditions, such as depression.
-It's important to seek treatment for generalized anxiety disorder so that you can manage your symptoms and improve your overall well-being.
+It's vital to seek treatment for generalized anxiety disorder so that your symptoms can be managed.

 More about the symptoms of GAD.